Places To Visit Near Bangalore Within 300 Kms For A Serene Getaway

 Distance From Bangalore: Approximately 210 km

-Best Time To Visit: October to June for wildlife sightings
+Best Time To Visit: October – June

 Activities: Jungle Safari and bird watching